AU REVOIR… (NEW SITE LIVE NOW!)

 Next- wherever you’re reading this right now- I’d like to share a moment of silence with you to salute #24 on our

 50 Magnificent Men index.
 As someone who grew up in Africa, it was inspiring to see Kofi Annan– a neighbor from Ghana- help lead the U.N.
-He truly helped change our world and it is my belief that if you work smart, hard and persevere, you will too.
+He is truly gone too soon.

 Brooke